thu-ml/RDT2/examples/ur5e/README.md

 Run the following code to reset robot and gripper:

+IMPORTANT: This script makes the robot reset to an initial pose; before running the script, please ensure the robot is in a safe position and the workspace is free of obstacles.

 ```bash
 python deploy/reset_robot_gripper.py \
     --robot_config=configs/robots/eval_bimanual_ur5e_config.yaml
 ```

-Run the following code to run inference:
+Run the following code to start inference:

 ```bash
 python deploy/inference_real_vq.py \